2012-04-09 — Original posting (on Blogger)

 Anecdote #3: France experienced a late winter that year, and Autun there was still partly covered by snow.
 The cathedral was freezing cold and can hardly be heated at all.
 Needless to say that the number of listeners was minute.
 But the little clouds in front of every singer’s mouth were rather impressive!
-The public of course did not realize that both men and women in the choir were wearing pajamas under their black dresses!
+The public of course did not realize that singers in all voices were wearing pajamas under their black dresses!
 No accidents this time, as nobody dared humming the first tone for the “Dona nobis pacem”…

 Encounters with Bruno Reich